The Garmin Tacx Flux 2 is a smart trainer at an equally smart price.

 Out Of The Box, On The Bike

-Since removing my cassette from my current bike was a non-starter I picked up an inexpensive (and heavy) cassette online with the same gear ratio as my road bike.
+Since removing my cassette from my current bike was a non-starter, I picked up an inexpensive (and heavy) cassette online with the same gear ratio as my road bike.
 The weight doesn’t matter since the cassette will never spend a moment in the sun, and the $25 price tag was easy enough to swallow.

-Riders often use fans, and those fans need to be plugged in as well.
-That means the trainer is facing electrical devices that are plugged in to outlets, so the cord would be more practical in the front.
-Unless you place your trainer right near a wall with an outlet directly nearby you’re going to end up with a power cord running across your workout space.
+Riders often use fans, and those fans need to be plugged in.
+Since the trainer faces electrical devices, the cord would be more practical in the front.
+Unless you place your trainer right near a wall with an outlet directly nearby, you will end up with a power cord running across your workout space.

 Putting It To The Test

 I’ve used the Tacx Flux 2 with nearly a dozen cycling apps, and they all work perfectly.
-I’ve tested it with Zwift, Tacx’s own apps, BKOOL, TrainingPeaks, ROUVY, and more.
-Every single tool works perfectly and seamlessly with Flux 2.
+I’ve tested it with Zwift, Tacx’s apps, BKOOL, TrainingPeaks, ROUVY, and more.
+Every single tool works perfectly and seamlessly with the Flux 2.

 Garmin Tacx Flux 2 Yes, It’s Worth Every Penny

 But then again, maybe not.
 The Garmin Tacx Flux 2 seems built like a tank, and it feels like I could get a good decade of use out of it.
-It’s a great middle-point between super-expensive and budget-level trainers.
+It’s a great mid-point between super-expensive and budget-level trainers.